Brazilnut78/streaming-sales-kafka-postgres/README.md

 - A **Python consumer** writes them into PostgreSQL.
 - Includes quick setup, topic retention tweaks, and simple SQL checks.
 - The consumer commits offsets **only after a successful DB insert** and uses
-  `ON CONFLICT DO NOTHING` for idempotent upserts (guaranteeing exactly-once per ID).
+  `ON CONFLICT DO NOTHING` for idempotent upserts (guaranteeing exactly-once to the sink by primary key).
 - A Streamlit dashboard visualizes the results.

 ## ❓ Why this project?